 - There is a mandatory volunteer orientation training which you will need to sign up for.
 These sessions will go over how to handle the dogs and cats properly with staff members, selecting what dog/cat enrichment program you wish to participate in, and facility duties around the adoption center.

-- Please wear appropriate clothing when coming to the shelter.
+- Please wear appropriate clothing when coming to our shelter.
 For safety reasons, please do not wear sandals, flip flops, skirts, or shirts that do not cover your back or stomach.
 If you are not wearing appropriate clothing you may be asked to leave or your volunteer privileges may be limited.

 - There is no teasing of the animals, screaming, running or loud noises while in the kennels or cat room.
 This is for your safety and the safety of the animals.
 Violation of this is grounds for immediate dismissal.